Successful construction site preparation hinges on proper planning. If not, costs can skyrocket, and site conditions can

 - Insurance: protection from any damages, theft, or natural disasters

 - Project manager: someone with experience to manage and oversee projects

 So, comply with all Federal, State, and local hauling disposal regulations.
-In California, the Department of Industrial Relations has vehicle haulage requirements.
+In California, the Department of Industrial Relations lists vehicle haulage requirements.

-Also, cleanup should be an ongoing activity throughout a project.
-You don’t want your waste to pile up.
-Then at the end of your project, you scramble to haul everything off-site.
-For one, it’s a huge mental strain to scramble at the last minute.
-But also, many disposal sites have daily or weekly limits.
+Equally important, cleanup should be an ongoing project activity.
+Don’t allow your waste to pile up, and then scramble at the end of the project.
+It’s a mental strain scrambling last minute, and disposal sites have daily or weekly limits.

 #11 Owning up to demolition waste